KekenGit/LibLogConsole/DOCUMENTATION.md

 3. The system shall require the visitor's full name, reason, address, school, and digital signature.
 4. The system shall automatically record the date and time in.
 5. The system shall save check-in records to `liblog_data.csv`.
+6. The system shall provide a cancel option during check-in.
+7. The system shall prevent a visitor from being checked in twice while still inside.
-6. The system shall allow a visitor to check out by name.
+8. The system shall allow a visitor to check out by selecting from a numbered list of active visitor names.
+9. The system shall provide a cancel option during check-out.
-7. The system shall automatically record time out and calculate duration.
+10. The system shall automatically record time out and calculate duration.
-8. The system shall update the CSV file after check-out.
+11. The system shall update the CSV file after check-out.
-9. The system shall display current occupancy and maximum capacity.
+12. The system shall display current occupancy and maximum capacity.
-10. The system shall generate a daily report as `report_YYYY-MM-DD.txt`.
+13. The system shall generate a daily report as `report_YYYY-MM-DD.txt`.

 ### Non-Functional Requirements